-Extrapelvic Not Rare is an newly established non-profit organization (registration #604 391 655 in the state of Washington, USA).
+Extrapelvic Not Rare is an newly established non-profit organization (March 2019).
 Extrapelvic Not Rare is currently in application for 501 (c)3 tax-exempt, tax-deductible organization.
 Extrapelvic Not Rare receives no sponsorship or financial incentives from any for-profit organizations or corporations whom may benefit from provision of services, equipment or pharmaceutical agents in the care of those with endometriosis.

 The mission of Extrapelvic Not Rare is to: